choyakawa/EasyDeL/docs/upstream_diff.md

 #### File: `easydel/data/transforms/pack.py`

-Teach all packers to preserve `labels`.
+Teach all packers to preserve `labels` and emit packed-loss metadata.

 Required behavior:

 - `PackedSequence` must gain:
   - `labels: np.ndarray | None = None`
+- `PackedSequence` must also gain:
+  - `decoder_positions: np.ndarray | None = None`
 - `PackedSequence.to_dict()` must include `labels` when present
+- `PackedSequence.to_dict()` must also expose:
+  - `decoder_segment_ids`
+  - `decoder_positions`

 Update `GreedyPacker`:

 - maintain an internal `_labels` buffer alongside `_buffer`
 - change `add(...)` signature to accept `labels: list[int] | None`
 - require labels to match token length when provided
+- normalize each sample before packing:
+  - clip to `seq_length`
+  - append EOS only if the sample is non-empty, does not already end with EOS, and still has room
-- if labels exist for the packer state, append `-100` for EOS
+- if labels exist for the packer state, append `-100` for any EOS inserted during normalization
 - `_flush()` must return aligned `labels`
 - `flush_final()` must:
   - truncate to `seq_length`
   - pad labels with `-100`
-  - pad `segment_ids` with `0` so padding remains distinguishable from real packed segments
+  - pad `segment_ids` with `-1`
+  - generate per-segment-reset `decoder_positions`

 Update `PoolPacker`:

 - forward optional labels into the chosen inner packer
+- estimate fit using normalized sample length rather than assuming a fresh EOS is always appended

 Update `FirstFitPacker`:

 - store pending items as `(tokens, labels, source_id)`
+- normalize pending samples before sorting and bin-packing
 - when building bins, merge labels alongside tokens
-- append `-100` at EOS boundaries
+- preserve labels exactly as produced by normalization
 - pad labels with `-100`
-- pad `segment_ids` with `0` instead of inventing a new segment id for padding positions
+- pad `segment_ids` with `-1`
+- generate `decoder_positions`

 Update `PackedShardedSource`:

 - read `labels = example.get("labels")`
 - pass labels into whichever packer is active
+- keep iterating the underlying source's real shard names; do not forward the synthetic `"packed_shard_0"` name into the wrapped source

 The local branch depends on this exact propagation path: preprocess produces labels, pack preserves labels, trainer consumes labels.